Tokyo: Stocks bounce back after dip amid Jerusalem worries

 Find out more at btsub.sg/promo

-[TOKYO] Tokyo stocks opened higher on Thursday after a two-percent drop in the key index the previous day amid lingering worries over US President Donald Trump's decision to recognise Jerusalem as Israel's capital.
+[TOKYO] Tokyo stocks on Thursday recovered from a two per cent drop in the key index the previous day amid lingering worries over US President Donald Trump's decision to recognise Jerusalem as Israel's capital.

 AFP